johnlinvc/helm-oci/README.md

 - Show error when user and/or password is missing.
 - Get user/password from docker password storage.
 - Support registiry that don't require login
+- Delete the temp files, also delete them with EXIT signal